jamieyap/mbridge-randomized-trial/README.md

 ## About this Repository

-The material in this repository is a supplement to the manuscript titled _` Self-Relevant Appeals to Engage in Self-Monitoring of Alcohol Use: A Micro-randomized Trial'_, submitted for consideration to the journal, Health Psychology.
-This repository contains code and documentation relating to the curation of data and testing of hypotheses, as well as exploratory analyses for the MBRIDGE Micro-Randomized Trial (MRT).
+The material in this repository is a supplement to the manuscript titled ` Self-Relevant Appeals to Engage in Self-Monitoring of Alcohol Use: A Micro-randomized Trial' (under review).
+This repository contains code and documentation relating to the curation of data and testing of hypotheses, as well as exploratory analyses for the Micro-Randomized Trial (MRT).

 _Keywords: Causal Inference, Intensive Longitudinal Data, Adaptive Interventions, Mobile Health (mHealth), Micro-Randomized Trial (MRT)_